Troubleshooting CodeTwo certificate validation problems

 Important

-This problem applies to Windows 7 or Windows Server 2008 R2 only.
+This problem applies to Windows 7 and Windows Server 2008 R2 only.

 The expired Microsoft Certificate Trust List Publisher certificate is causing CAPI2 error 4107 that makes it impossible to verify any certificate.
 To fix this, you need to remove the expired certificate from the cache by following the steps below:

-If you're using CodeTwo Backup, you first need to stop CodeTwo Backup Service before proceeding.
+If you're using CodeTwo Backup or CodeTwo Email Signatures On-prem, you first need to stop a relevant CodeTwo service before proceeding.
 To do so:

-- Close the program, go to Control Panel > Administrative Tools > Services, and find CodeTwo Backup Service on the list of services (Fig. 2.).
+- Close the program, go to Control Panel > Administrative Tools/Windows Tools > Services, and find CodeTwo Backup Service for CodeTwo Backup (Fig. 3.) or CodeTwo Mail Processor for CodeTwo Email Signatures On-prem (Fig. 4.) on the list of services.

 Once you've completed all the steps below, restart the service by right-clicking it in the Services window and selecting Start.